This post may contain affiliate links. For more information, read my disclosure policy.

 The BEST EASY Coconut Cream Pie

-The filling is so creamy and the shredded coconut mixed in adds even more coconut flavor and great texture.
-You don’t have to turn on the oven for this coconut cream pie with pudding and it’s so easy to make.
-To be honest, the hardest part about making it is not eating it all in one sitting!
+The pudding filling is so creamy and the shredded coconut mixed in adds even more coconut flavor and texture.
+Using pudding mix ensures your pie won’t be watery and will always work!
+It’s a no bake pie too with a cookie crust – no need to blind bake pie crust or make pie dough.
+To be honest, the hardest part about making this pie is not eating it all in one sitting!

-• OREO CRUST: It starts with my favorite Oreo Crust recipe, and I used Golden Oreos.
+• CRUST: It starts with my favorite Oreo Crust recipe, and I used Golden Oreos.
 That crust recipe works with ANY flavor Oreo and I think that the sweet vanilla taste of a Golden Oreo pairs perfect with coconut.
-You could also use a shortbread crust or a graham cracker crust, if you prefer – all of my cookie crust recipes are no-bake.
-If you’re going to the trouble of making a pudding pie, why on earth would you want to bake it?
+You could also use a shortbread crust or a graham cracker crust.
+You’re also welcome to use a store bought crust if you want.

-• Coconut Pudding Mix: The filling of the pie is Instant Coconut Pudding Mix.
+• Coconut Cream Pie Filling: The filling is Instant Coconut Pudding Mix.
 I’ve seen that flavor at 99% of grocery stores, but if you can’t find it, substitute vanilla and add 1 teaspoon of coconut extract.
-You make the pudding with milk.
+You make the pudding with whole milk.

-• Whipped Topping or Whipped Cream: top this pie with cool whip or fresh made whipped cream.
+• Whipped Topping or Whipped Cream: top this pie with cool whip or homemade whipped cream.

 slice of pie on white plate with fork and missing bite.